0smic/Random_Program/README.md

 But we created a 2D array with with a define finite range which belongs 0 to 80.

-So there are unfilled positions in the 2D array so we a special character to fill that space so the array will look lik this
+So there are unfilled positions in the 2D array so we use a special character to fill that space so the array will look lik this

 {0,"*},{1,1},{2,2},{3,"*},{4,4},{5,"*},{6,"*}.............{80,"*}

+Then we loop into the array and extract the value and make it into a list.
+It would be look like this

+{"*,1,2,"*,4,"*,6,"*,...................,"*}

+Then we remove all the special character in the list, After that you will get the sorted list of the list.

+[1,2,4,9,12,23,23,43,54,65]

+If you want this in the descending order you can reverse it you basic functions.

+###Important

+- This algorithm will take time when dealing with large data set
+- It wouldn't give accurate result if it have negative numbers